 The vast majority of Petula's vinyl recordings were issued by Vogue, which had subsidiaries all over the world.
 For the true collector, there are thus rare recordings to be found from such places as Israel, Argentina, South Africa, India and various parts of Asia.
 Of these, the Japanese issues are extremely rare, especially the ones that feature never-seen-before photographs and gatefold covers.
 There are also numerous bootleg albums from Taiwan which have become quite collectable.
 These are generally inferior quality copies of her American or British hit albums on red, orange, green or yellow vinyl with poorly xeroxed art work.

-Although Petula has recorded only one entirely new CD since 2007 ("Solitude & Sunshine- The Songs of Rod McKuen") numerous Petula Clark CDs are issued each year from master recordings originally pressed on vinyl or single tracks hidden away in a vault somewhere.
+Although Petula has recorded several excellent entirely new CDs in the past few years, numerous Petula Clark CDs are also issued each year from master recordings originally pressed on vinyl or single tracks hidden away in a vault somewhere.
 Every year more of Petula's vast vinyl catalog is being released on CD.
 Currently, Castle/Sanctuary is exploiting their vast holding of Petula recordings by reissuing material they've acquired from various sources, the French Anthologie series continues to issue all of Petula's French recordings and the Jango label which owns only ONE album of Petula recordings (entitled "Give it a Try"--half of which are re-recordings of her sixties hits) continues to license tracks originally recorded for their long defunct label to hundreds of budget labels.
 (It's the very same album over and over again, the only difference being the packaging.)

 Beyond this, Petula recordings can also be found upon countless compilation recordings.
 Only a noteworthy few are included herein.